Monday, 16 October 2023

 Optimizing Laravel Models: How to Append Custom Attributes

-In Laravel's Eloquent ORM, you can easily append attributes to a model that don't exist in the database but can be derived from existing attributes.
-These are often called "accessors."
+You can easily add attributes to a model in Laravel's Eloquent ORM that aren't in the database but can be made from existing attributes.
+People often call these "accessors."

-To define an accessor in Laravel, you need to create a method on your Eloquent model following the naming convention:
+In Laravel, you can define an accessor by making a method on your Eloquent model that follows this naming pattern:

 get<AttributeName>Attribute

-Here, <AttributeName> should be in StudlyCase format, which Laravel automatically converts when accessing the attribute in your code.
+In this case, <AttributeName> should be in StudlyCase format.
+Laravel will automatically change it to this format when you access the attribute in your code.

-Suppose you want to create a full_name attribute in your User model.
-You would define the accessor as follows:
+Let's say you want to add a full_name property to your User model.
+You would say the accessor is:

 namespace App\Models;